Random Combinatorial Billiards and Stoned Exclusion Processes

 Lam and Williams \cite{LamWilliams} introduced the inhomogeneous TASEP and posed several intriguing conjectures about it, including one stating that the stationary probabilities of $\iTASEP_{(1,2,\ldots,n)}$ can be expressed (up to a normalization factor) as nonnegative integral sums of Schubert polynomials in the parameters $a_1,\ldots,a_n$.
 These conjectures have inspired a flurry of work on the inhomogeneous TASEP \cite{AasLinusson, AasSjostrand, AritaMallick, AyyerLinusson2, Cantini, KimWilliams}.
 (Cantini \cite{Cantini} also introduced a more general version of the inhomogeneous TASEP that we will not consider here.)

 In \cite{Cantini}, Cantini introduced a certain family $(\Psi_\mu({\bf x}))_{\mu\in S_\lambda}$ of polynomials in $x_1,\ldots,x_n$ whose coefficients are rational functions in the parameters $a_{\lambda_1},\ldots,a_{\lambda_n}$.
-These polynomials, which we call \dfn{inhomogeneous TASEP polynomials}, are uniquely determined up to simultaneous scalar multiplication by the following \dfn{exchange relations}:
+These polynomials, which we call \dfn{inhomogeneous TASEP polynomials}, are uniquely determined up to simultaneous multiplication by a symmetric polynomial by the following \dfn{exchange relations}: